siefkenj/IBLODEs/book/typst/modules/module1-practice-problems.typ

       )

       + _Assumption (M1): From 2015 to 2018, every year the population of rural and small town
           Canada increases by a factor of 1.0059._//Here is an assumption, give F1.
 Linear make if linear.
-"Imagagration"
+"Immigration"

         Based on the assumption (M1), find an _explicit_ model for the population of rural and small towns in Canada
-      + Consider the following _recursive_ model for the population of rural and small towns in Canada $n$ years after 2015: $P_(n+1) = P_n + 0.0353$ with $P_0 = 5.938$. //Here is the relationship what assumption. but now we also have brith rate or somethign.
+      + Consider the following _recursive_ model for the population of rural and small towns in Canada $n$ years after 2015: $P_{n+1} = P_n + 0.0353$ with $P_0 = 5.938$. //Here is the relationship what assumption. but now we also have birth rate or something.

         Identify and write down what assumptions that were made to arrive at this model.
       + Create two differential-equations based models, one using assumption(s) from part (a) and